Certificate of Excellence

 Mengiat

-Mengiat is very easy to access, and is beautifully located in the middle of a long pristine white sand beach.
-To access the car park, you enter via a manned gate an area with well-manicured tropical gardens, which is an oasis compared to the bustling streets outside.
-It is a very short walk from the car park to the surf break.
+Mengiat is very easy to access, beautifully located in the middle of a long, pristine white-sand beach.
+You enter the car park via a manned gate into an area of well-manicured tropical gardens, an oasis compared with the bustling streets outside, and it is a very short walk to the break.
+At mid-tide on the inside there is a section suitable for beginners on a small swell; on a bigger swell there is too much current to be safe for beginners.

 View of surfers on Nusa Dua beach at Mengiat